benlau/quickflux/README.md

 # Writing QML application in a Flux way
 [![Build Status](https://travis-ci.org/benlau/quickflux.svg?branch=master)](https://travis-ci.org/benlau/quickflux)

+Generally speaking, you should avoid writing a big QML file.
+Break down into smaller piece of files is more readable and reusable.
+But sometimes it is not true due to event/signal propagation.
+Managing code dependence is very troublesome.

+Writing QML in a Flux way is a solution for this problem.
+It breaks the dependence and simplify your code by taking out event/signal propagation.
+This project provides an implementation of Flux application architecture in QML for user to get started easily.

 What is Flux and How to use in QML Application?
 ===============================================